List of Rocky characters: Nicolai Koloff

 Nicolai Koloff (Russian: Николай Колофф) is Ivan Drago's manager and an official of the Soviet Politburo.
 He arrogantly believes Drago is impossible to defeat and uses his status to boost Soviet supremacy over America in boxing as a result of Drago's defeating Apollo Creed.
 During the fight between Rocky and Drago, Koloff is seated next to the Soviet premier when he soon notices Drago on the losing end of the fight and insults him, telling him he is disgracing the Soviet Union by letting an American fight admirably on Russian soil.
 In response, Drago grabs him by the throat, throws him off of the ring apron and proclaims he only fights for himself.
 He is last seen begrudgingly alongside the Soviet premier applauding Rocky's speech following his defeating of Ivan Drago.

 It is implied that after the Soviet collapse he was disgraced by the Politburo as a result of his affiliation with Drago.

 Nicolai Koloff was portrayed by American actor Michael Pataki.

 George Washington Duke

 George Washington Duke is the main antagonist in Rocky V. He is a crooked boxing promoter who first attempts to sign Rocky in a title defense against Union Cane just after the former's return from his fight with Ivan Drago in the Soviet Union.
 Rocky declines and announces his retirement.
 Upon discovery of Rocky's health and financial problems, Duke makes another attempt to lure him back into boxing, but is thwarted by Adrian.
 When he learns that Rocky has no formal management agreement with Tommy Gunn, he corrupts Gunn with a lucrative contract.
 In response to the crowd and media's negative reaction toward Gunn's reign as champion, Duke has him challenge Rocky to a match.
+Gunn chose to face Rocky on the streets, against Duke's wishes.
 After defeating Gunn in a street fight, Rocky gives Duke an uppercut, despite the latter threatening to sue him.

 George Washington Duke is portrayed by Richard Gant.